MinnPost/minnpost-wordpress/wp-content/plugins/wp-category-permalink/readme.txt

 Please ask your questions in the forum and I will add them here :)

-= I donated, can I get rid of the donation button? = Of course.
-I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php:
-`define('WP_HIDE_DONATION_BUTTONS', true);`
+== Upgrade Notice ==

+Nothing to be careful about here, just update :)

 == Screenshots ==

 1. Pick the category you'd like to have for the permalink.
+2. Check your permalinks in the posts list.
+If a heart is present, it means a category (or taxonomy) has been chosen.

 == Changelog ==

+= 3.0.4 =
+* Update: Enhance the way the post meta is handled.
+* Fix: Now newly created categories can be selected.
+* Fix: Pro version validation.

+= 3.0.3 =
+- Fix: The permalink below the title was showing a warning even though the category has been picked with a previous version of the plugin.
+- Fix: The categories were not bold nor red on the Posts list.
+With Pro, that also works with WooCommerce well :)
+- Fix: Issue from the past.
+If you can't seem to save your columns, you might need to run the query "DELETE FROM `wp_usermeta` WHERE `meta_key` LIKE '%wp_manageedit%'" on your DB, just once, to repair the View Screen options.

+= 3.0.2 =
+- Fix: Issue with multisite (with the includes).
+- Add: Pro version with support for custom post type! :) Now, special price for the 'Forever' version.
+Please check http://apps.meow.fr/wp-category-permalink/.
+If any issue at all (or feature request), contact me.
+- Add: Permalink shown below the title of the posts list (can be disabled in the option).
+Heart means a category has been picked, otherwise a little red warning is shown.
+- Update: A lot of coding & UI improvements.

 = 2.2.8 =
-* Fix: Infinite hidden columns to user meta (https://wordpress.org/support/topic/infinite-user-meta).
+- Fix: Infinite hidden columns to user meta (https://wordpress.org/support/topic/infinite-user-meta).

-= 2.2.7 =
-* Update: Textual and non major update.
-* Info: Please have a look at the new description of the plugin.

-= 2.2.6
-* Fix: Support for product type that is not WooCommerce.

-= 2.2.4
-* Fix: Better control for WooCommerce product permalink UI
-* Fix: WooCommerece Permalink Category
-* Fix: Allow for custom post types

-= 2.2.3
-* Fix: Product permalink bug (permalink appeared correctly only on product page).

-= 2.2.2 =
-* Fix: Restored post behaviour.
-* Fix: Fixed warnings.

-= 2.2.0 =
-* Fix: Tags structure issue.

-= 2.1 =
-* Fix: Fixed subcategory and post type issues.

 = 2.0 =
-* Fix: Update issue for non-WooCommerce user.
+- Fix: Update issue for non-WooCommerce user.
-* Change: Let's make it 2.0 since it's a major change.
+- Change: Let's make it 2.0 since it's a major change.

-= 1.7 =
-* Fix: Woocommerce compatibility.

-= 1.6 =
-* Fix: Woocommerce products page.

-= 1.4 =
-* Links, readme, version.

-= 1.2 =
-* Works with WordPress 4.0.

-= 1.1.0 =
-* Nothing major updated.
-* New version number + readme + information.

 = 1.0 =
-* Stable release.
+- Stable release.

 = 0.1.4 =
-* Add: default category will be shown in red if no category was picked.
+- Add: default category will be shown in red if no category was picked.

-= 0.1 =
-* First release.